 If you have a larger home or want to control the climate in multiple rooms, but do not have space for multiple outdoor units, a multi-split system is a great choice.
 These systems air configured so that several indoor units (which can differ in size, capacity and type) are connected to just one outdoor unit.

 Standard multi-split systems can provide heating and cooling for up to 5 rooms and allow you to control room temperatures individually, making them ideal for multi-storey homes.
 They are also quite efficient, making them the most economical option for larger places.
 There are deluxe multi-split systems for larger luxury homes that can heat/cool up to 15 rooms.
 Despite their powerful output, the outdoor units are compact, making it a great solution for modern homes with limited space.

 For larger multi-storey homes, ducted systems are another great option.
-These are the top-of-the-line air conditioners and, like multi-split systems, they also heat/cool multiple rooms.
+These the best types of air conditioner for apartments and, like multi-split systems, they also heat/cool multiple rooms.
 But rather than being specific to particular spaces, they treat the air in the whole house.
 You might have heard these being called central heating or central cooling.

 This type of system is concealed and less obtrusive than the other systems we’ve mentioned.
 Generally, they are more expensive to run but with the main advantage of cooling a larger area.

 Some ducted air conditioning systems allow for separate zones, meaning you have temperature control of individual rooms.
 However, it is important to note this feature will incur more costs.
 All in all, ducted AC units are a quiet and effective way to ensure climate control in a large multi-storey home.